Apocalyptic and post-apocalyptic fiction: Cozy catastrophe

-The "cozy catastrophe" is not an intentional style of post-apocalyptic science fiction, but rather a criticism of certain apocalyptic works that were not considered as believably harsh enough for the critic's stated preferences.
+The "cozy catastrophe" is not an intentional style of post-apocalyptic science fiction, but rather a criticism of certain apocalyptic works considered as not believably harsh enough for the critic's stated preferences.

 Stories subject to this criticism generally involve some sort of catastrophe wherein civilization comes to an end with mass deaths, but the main characters survive relatively unscathed and are freed from the constraints of vulgar civilization in their hideaway, perhaps finding a kind of quiet happiness in the changed world.

 The term was coined by Brian Aldiss in Billion Year Spree: The History of Science Fiction (1973).
-Aldiss was directing his remarks mainly at English author John Wyndham, especially his novel The Day of the Triffids (1951), whose protagonists did not suffer enough associated hardship from the collapse of society for Aldiss's taste, as well as other British books in the era following the Second World War.
-The genre has been defended though as being a valid take on more low-key catastrophes of an ecological sort, and other books have been questioned if they qualify at all - Margaret Atwood defended The Day of the Trifflids as not as "cozy" as alleged, for example.
+Aldiss was directing his remarks mainly at novels of English author John Wyndham such as The Kraken Wakes (1953), but especially his novel The Day of the Triffids (1951), whose protagonists did not suffer enough associated hardship from the collapse of society for Aldiss's taste, as well as other British books in the era following the Second World War.

+The genre has been defended though as being a valid take on more low-key catastrophes of an ecological sort, and some question whether other books qualify at all – Margaret Atwood defended The Day of the Triffids as not as "cozy" as alleged, for example.